 For the operation in a harsh radiation environment, typical for near-beam detectors at LHC or free electron lasers like FLASH and XFEL, extremely radiation hard sensors are needed.
 In the past often CVD grown diamond sensors are used in such environment.
 Regardless of the excellent radiation hardness and low leakage current at room temperature, the application of diamond sensors is limited due to high cost, relatively small size and low manufacturing rate.
-As an alternative we suggest to use sapphire sensors.
-Optical grade single crystal sapphire is industrially grown in practically unlimited amount and the wafers are of large size and low cost.
-Sapphire sensors have been used so far in cases where the signal is generated by simultaneous hits of many particles, i.e. in the beam halo measurement at the FLASH, XFEL and the CMS experiment at the LHC.
+As an alternative we suggest using sapphire sensors.
+Optical grade single crystal sapphire is industrially grown in practically unlimited amounts and the wafers are of large size and low cost.
+Sapphire sensors have been used so far in cases where the signal is generated by simultaneous hits of many particles, i.e., in the beam halo measurement at at FLASH, XFEL and the CMS experiment at the LHC.
 It was found that the time characteristics of signals from sapphire sensors are similar to the ones from CVD diamond sensors The radiation hardness of sapphire sensors was studied in a low energy electron beam up to an absorbed dose of 12 MGy.
-Here, he charge collection efficiency, CCE, as a function of the dose will be presented.
-Furthermore, a detector composed of metallized sapphire plates of $10 \times 10 \text{ mm}^2$ area and 525 $\mu$ m thickness is investigated in a 5 GeV electron beam.
-The total thickness of this detector amounts to 14% of a radiation length.
-Since the response is depending on the direction with respect to the plane axis of the particles crossing it, interesting fields of applications are beam-halo rate or low angle scattering measurements.
-Basic characteristics, like the dependence of the CCE on the applied voltage and position resolved sensor response.
-More details can be found in Ref.
-[269].